emkim1/stat545/stat545.md

 > MD requests data from a researcher, who saved data on a USB drive in hexadecimal format accessible by  Cytosynth program, whose company went bankrupt in 2007.
 MD tracked down a copy of the program.
 In the data set fields were called Sam.
 The PI remembered that Sam1 is the level of CXCR4 expression.
 Suggested MD talked to coauthor about other Sam fields, but Sam Lee was back in China.

-## RStudio is an IDE integrated development environment for R

-RStudio for:

-* Project organization: knitr, R markdown, R packages
-* Collaboration / Open Science: GitHub
-* Version control / back up: git

-## R Markdown
-easy to write / easy to publish

-R code is executed and output appears in the document.
-Results are generated on-the-fly

-## Git repository version control
-Write plain text, put it under version control
-Manage files:  writing, coding, data wrangling

-## GitHub = publish Git repositories on the web
-Collaboration = the "killer app" of version control Know the current version, the most recent data
-Diffs = how files have changed, when, and by whom
-Issues = bug reports, feature requests, to do list
-Pull requests = mechanism to propose, dicuss and merge changes into a repository

-GitHub renders Markdown.md files
-Click raw to see the raw Markdown
-GitHub renders .csv and .tsv, comma and tab delimited files

-Packages on GitHub: yihui/knitr, hadley/ggplot2, hadley/dplyr
-https://github.com/unorthodox123/RacialDotMap  map of racial segregation
-https://github.com/corynissen/foodborne_classifier analyze tweets to id sources of food poisoning

-## R or Python scripts () to process delimited or structured files

-Raw data (processing code) Analytic data (analytic code) computational results (presentation code)
-Figures, Tables, Numerical Summaries + Text ---> Article

 Jennifer (Jenny) Bryan:  I teach and perform lots of data analysis.
 BA in econ and german, PhD biostatistics, assoc prof @ UBS
 50% statistics / 50% Michael Smith Laboratories